Xendergo/Triangulum/README.md

 # Triangulum

-Triangulum is a lightweight, reactive, typescript API that makes the transfer of data as easy as possible by abstracting receiving and sending json strings over websockets or HTTP, buffers over TCP, or anything else you can encode and decode data from, into sending and receiving class instances via listeners.
+Triangulum is a lightweight, reactive, typescript API that makes the transfer of data as easy as possible by removing the need to manually decode and send data to where it's needed in your application.

 ## How it works

-Triangulum uses some simple ideas to make it as flexible as possible
+Triangulum uses some simple concepts to make it as flexible as possible

 A `Registry` is a class that stores the prototypes of various classes, so object's prototypes can be changed to that of the target class.
 It also stores the channel of each class.
 The channel is used to differentiate different incoming data types.